fluffy/ietf/snowflake/draft-jennings-dispatch-snowflake.md

 4. It does not discover asymmetric routes.
-For example UDP leaving a device may work just fine even though UDP coming into that device does not work at all.
+For example UDP leaving a device may work just fine even though UDP coming into that device may not work at all.

 5. Many deployments consider using a TURN/Media Router in their topology today in order to support fast session start or ensuring reliable